Clinical Negligence Claims

 What can you claim for…

-Pressure Sores – Pressure sores often occur in patients who are immobilised for a significant period of time.
+Pressure sores often occur in patients who are immobilised for a significant period of time.
 It is the responsibility of the healthcare provider to undertake regular risk assessments upon all patients to identify whether they are at risk of developing pressure sores and to implement appropriate treatment to prevent the same.
-Pressure sores can still happen despite the best care being provided however if you have suffered from pressure sores, please contact us to discuss whether you have a claim further.
+Pressure sores can still happen despite the best care being provided however if you have suffered from pressure sores, please contact us to discuss whether you have a claim.

 WHAT TO DO NEXT…

-If you feel you have been affected by any treatment (or lack thereof) from any medical profession, call one of our specialist team on 0151 264 7363 for a free no obligation chat, text CAROL to 60060 or email us.
+If you feel you have been affected by any treatment (or lack thereof) from any medical profession, then for free no obligation advice call our specialist negligence team on 0151 264 7363, or email us.

 OUT OF HOURS…